wagesj45/CapyKit/Documentation/Help/F_CapyKit_Helpers_SettingsHelper_accessor.md

 # accessor Field

 Private delegate function that retrieves a setting with the given `key`.
-Returns the setting as an uncast <a href="https://learn.microsoft.com/dotnet/api/system.object" target="_blank" rel="noopener noreferrer">Object</a>.